Fresh Stone Crab? How to Tell & Why It's Important

 - Florida regulates stone crab fishing practices, limiting the season from October to May.

-Fresh stone crabs taste much better than their frozen counterparts, which means it is easier for fisheries to sell a fresh product.
+Fresh stone crabs taste much better than their frozen counterparts, which means it is easier for fisheries to sell fresh products.
 Restaurants expect new claws when they purchase stone crabs for their dining rooms.
 Sometimes, fishers will try to pass off frozen crabs as fresh to move their product.

 At Billy's Stone Crab, we own and operate more than 40 boats to supply our fish houses with stone crab, fish, and lobster each day.
 We have two Florida Keys fish houses located in Summerland Key and Marathon, FL, to supply our eatery with the best quality seafood available.
 Our restaurant managers never have to question the freshness of our crabs, as we are the fisher, producer, and end-user of the product.
 We know our stone crabs are fresh because we catch them ourselves!